-Both a renowned Sanskrit scholar and yogi, Swami Venkatesananda—like his master, Swami Sivananda—can be regarded as a sage of practical wisdom.
+Both a renowned Sanskrit scholar and yogi, Swami Venkatesananda—like his spiritual master, Swami Sivananda—can be regarded as a sage of practical wisdom.
 In this talk at Yasodhara Ashram (British Columbia) in the 1970s, he speaks about the underlying philosophy behind Yoga and Hatha Yoga’s place in this holistic system.

 What, basically, does “Yoga” mean?
 And, how does Hatha Yoga fit into the total scheme of Yoga?
 For obvious reasons, we give to this word “Yoga” our own interpretation.
 If you look up the word (Yoga) in a large Sanskrit dictionary, you will find from two hundred to twelve hundred meanings.
 If you pick up a dictionary of moderate size, you will find at least ten or twelve completely different meanings.
 One meaning (with) which most of you are familiar is the word “yoke”, “to bring together”, “to join.”
 Two completely different and dissimilar things cannot come together.
 Only two things which are basically and fundamentally identical can ever become one.